 Where the design community meets.

-UK Founder and Managing Director Joined about 1 year ago
+UK Founder and Managing Director Joined over 1 year ago

 All credit to the XD team for feedback from two key people within hours.
 There is a justification for this (to match Chrome's renderer) for "live" rectangles.
 There is also a potential lack of consistency, but that's the world for you ;)